7Block Labs

 • Formula: (SKUs/locations excluded due to verified non-exposure) / (total potentially affected) × 100.

-• Target: >90% exclusion for false positives during mock recalls.
+• Target: Strive for over 90% exclusion for false positives during mock recalls.

-• Enablement: EPCIS 2.0 event graphs + permissioned ledger anchoring ensure tamper‑evident chain-of-custody and fast graph queries. (gs1.org)
+• Enablement: With EPCIS 2.0 event graphs and a permissioned ledger anchoring, we can keep our chain-of-custody tamper-proof and enable quick graph queries. (gs1.org)

 • KPI: FDA request turnaround (hours)

-• Formula: time from FDA data request to delivery of a sortable spreadsheet with KDEs.
+• Formula: This measures the time it takes from when the FDA requests data to when we deliver a sortable spreadsheet with the KDEs.

 Pharmaceuticals: DSCSA compliance and revenue integrity